ClonedOne/c1-dotfiles/README.md

             \\

-This repository contains dotfiles in use with both linux and mac os devices.
-The repository is managed with yadm.
+This repository contains dotfiles in use on linux.
+The repository is managed with stow.

       `""==,,__